Secretary: Origin

+The role of secretary emerged from European church and state bureaucracies as aspects of the role of chancellor became distinct, and encompassed managing the work of a number of clerks gathered in the chancery.

 From the Renaissance until the late 19th century, men involved in the daily correspondence and the activities of the powerful had assumed the title of secretary.

 With time, like many titles, the term was applied to more and varied functions, leading to compound titles to specify various secretarial work better, like general secretary or financial secretary.
 Just "secretary" remained in use either as an abbreviation when clear in the context or for relatively modest positions such as administrative assistant of the officer(s) in charge, either individually or as member of a secretariat.
 As such less influential posts became more feminine and common with the multiplication of bureaucracies in the public and private sectors, new words were also coined to describe them, such as personal assistant.

-In the 1840s and 1850s, commercial schools were emerging to train male and female students the skills needed to work in a clerical position.
+In the 1840s and 1850s commercial schools were emerging to train male and female students the skills needed to work in a clerical position.
 In 1870, Sir Isaac Pitman founded a school where students could qualify as shorthand writers to "professional and commercial men".
 Originally, this school was only for male students.
 In 1871, there were more than 150 such schools operating in the United States, a number that grew to as many as 500 by the 1890s.

 In the 1880s, with the invention of the typewriter, more women began to enter the field and during the upcoming years, especially since World War I, the role of secretary has been primarily associated with women.
 By the 1930s, fewer men were entering the field of secretaries.

 In an effort to promote professionalism among United States secretaries, the National Secretaries Association was created in 1942.
 Today, this organization is known as the International Association of Administrative Professionals (IAAP).
 The organization developed the first standardized test for office workers called the Certified Professional Secretaries Examination (CPS).
 It was first administered in 1951.

-By the mid-20th century, the need for secretaries was great and offices and organizations featured large secretarial pools.
+By the mid-20th century the need for secretaries was great and offices and organizations featured large secretarial pools.
 In some cases the demand was great enough to spur secretaries being recruited from overseas; in particular, there was often a steady demand for young British women to come to the U.S. and fill temporary or permanent secretarial positions.
 Several organizations were created to assist secretaries from foreign lands, including the Society of International Secretaries and the Association of British Secretaries in America.